 AUDI AG builds more than half a million automobiles a year at its headquarters site in Ingolstadt; Audi produced 538,103 cars in 2017.
 Around 2,400 automobiles come off the production line on average every day, with a new car produced every 30 seconds.
 As the region’s largest employer, Audi employs around 44,000 people.

-As the headquarters, lead plant and a high-tech site, the Ingolstadt plant plays a key role within the Audi Group.
-With nearly 44,000 employees, Audi is the region’s largest employer and is also among the most attractive.
+As the headquarters, lead plant and a high-tech site, the Ingolstadt plant plays a key role in the Audi Group.
 Five important sites are merged into a common idea foundry in Ingolstadt:

-- Audi plant headquarters with Technical Development and e-competence
+- Audi Headquarters with the lead plant and Technical Development

 - Proving grounds in Neustadt